 - Combine the butter and chocolate chips in a microwave safe bowl and microwave on high for 70 to 90 seconds, stirring every 20 seconds, until completely melted and smooth.
 Set aside until you beat the eggs.

-- Add the warm melted chocolate mixture along with 1 tablespoon cocoa powder into the beaten eggs.
+- Add the warm melted chocolate mixture, along with 1 tablespoon cocoa powder into the beaten eggs (make sure to scrape all the chocolate).
 Using a rubber spatula, gently fold the mixture together until well combined.
 Evenly divide the batter into the prepared ramekins.

 Air fry

 - Preheat your air fryer to 370 degrees.
-When hot, place the ramekins into the basket and cook for 8 to 9 minutes, until tops are puffed and set.
-Pro tip: Don't over cook!
-Cooking the lava cake for too long will result in a solid center rather than the desired gooey consistency, although it will still be delicious!
+When hot, place the ramekins into the basket and cook for 8 to 9 minutes, until tops are puffed and set. 👉 Don’t overcook!
+Cooking them too long will result in a fully set center instead of a gooey one, while removing them too early can leave the outside undercooked.
+I’ve found that 9 minutes is the perfect cooking time in my air fryer.

 Notes